GuidesWikiHow Many Watts Does A Gaming PC Use?

 The simplest way to measure your PC components’ power consumption is by looking it up online.
 All you have to do is open your web browser and write the model of your PC components along with power consumption.
 You will be displayed with the answer immediately.

-For precise results on your PC’s power consumption, use a power meter.
+Use a power meter for precise results on your PC’s power consumption.
 Plug it into an electrical socket, connect your PC’s cables to it, and get accurate readings.
 You can also try testing the power consumption of your PC when it’s running, sitting idle, overclocking, and using resource-intensive applications.

 Another way, although less reliable, is to check your PC components’ TDP.
 The TDP tells the heat your PC components produce, presumed to be the power it consumes.[8]